huiyuank/yelp-camp/README.md

 const upload = multer({ storage });
 ```

+Cloudinary account details are stored in .env file and the important fields to store as environment variables are CLOUDINARY_CLOUD_NAME, CLOUDINARY_KEY, CLOUDINARY_SECRET and CLOUDINARY_URL.

 #### Images in MongoDB

 The images object in the database stores the URL and filename to the Cloudinary, and the images are served through the CDN with the URL, or deleted using the filename.